 Entrepreneurship or Charity Work

-People who have children between the ages of 25-35 are finding themselves with less on their hands by the ages of 40-60!
+People with children between the ages of 25-35 find themselves with less on their hands by 40-60.
 Their children may be going off to college or starting their own families.
-For many couples, they have to adjust to life as “empty nesters.”
+Many couples have to adjust to life as “empty nesters.”

-This time as an empty nester often gives people the opportunity to explore the ways they want to leave a legacy!
-Without having to chauffeur their kids around, people can spend more time on charity work.
+This time as an empty nester, often allows people to explore the ways they want to leave a legacy!
+People can spend more time on charity work without having to chauffeur their kids around.
 No PTA meetings mean more time for board meetings!
 Entrepreneurship, hobbies, travel, and other activities may also take up an empty nester’s schedule.
 If they hit an age where they can retire, there is even more time to explore passions and develop new hobbies.
 Doesn’t this stage of life sound pretty great?

 Resolving Relationships or Creating New Ones